KreCi-NET/star-rating/readme.md

 ### Server-side Script (RatingManager.php)

-The server-side script (`RatingManager.php`) is responsible for processing and storing the rating data.
+The server-side script (`RatingManager.php`) is responsible for API request authorization, processing and storing the rating data.
 It receives the rating value and the ID of the item being rated through the URL parameters and stores those with StorageInterface object (StorageCSV class to store in the file in the example).

 ### Example